 We did not sell any securities in our available-for-sale portfolio during the three or six months ended June 30, 2018.
-Proceeds from sales of our available-for-sale securities for the three and six months ended June 30, 2017 were \$8.9 million and \$31.0 million, respectively.
-We recognized gains from the sales of our available-for-sale securities of \$2.8 million for the six months ended June 30, 2017.
+Proceeds from sales of our available-for-sale securities for each of the three and six months ended June 30, 2017 were \$8.9 million.
+We recognized zero gains and losses from the sales of our available-for-sale securities for each of the three and six months ended June 30, 2017.